-Create a wrap of fabric that’s big enough to go around the affected area twice.
+Charcoal alone has been shown to help draw out venom.
+To treat bites from snakes and spiders, create a wrap of fabric that’s big enough to go around the affected area twice.
 Dab the mixture of charcoal and coconut oil on the fabric, and wrap.
 Secure the wrap with bandages.
 Reapply every 2-3 hours, rinsing well between applications.

 Where to Get Activated Charcoal

 Have you ever used activated black charcoal before?
 What did you use it for?
 Share in the comments below!
-It’s always great to hear different ideas.

 Wells, Katie.
 (October 23, 2018).
 How to Use Activated Charcoal (For Beauty, Health & Home).
 Wellness Mama.
 Retrieved from https://wellnessmama.com/247/activated-charcoal/

 McCoy, Kathleen, BS.
 (May 30, 2018).
 Top 10 Activated Charcoal Uses & Benefits.
 Dr. Axe.
 Retrieved from https://draxe.com/activated-charcoal-uses/